-Priority 2 - Indigenous employment pathways development
+Priority 2 - Employment pathways development for First Nations people

-There has been limited sustainable and culturally safe employment opportunities for Indigenous Australians in the Capital Region.
+There has been limited sustainable and culturally safe employment opportunities for First Nations people in the Capital Region.

-- Forming an Indigenous Employment Working Group to develop and implement strategies to build the cultural competence of businesses to increase recruitment and retention of Indigenous Australians. - Ensuring all activities consider the needs of Indigenous Australians during project design and implementation. - Promoting employment opportunities through sharing good news stories that highlight successful Indigenous employment outcomes. - Developing partnerships with Workforce Australia Employment Services Providers and other stakeholders to progress activities that provide increased employment opportunities for Indigenous Australians.
+- Forming an Indigenous Employment Working Group to develop and implement strategies to build the cultural competence of businesses to increase recruitment and retention of First Nations people. - Ensuring all activities consider the needs of First Nations people during project design and implementation. - Promoting employment opportunities through sharing good news stories that highlight successful employment outcomes for First Nations people. - Developing partnerships with Workforce Australia Employment Services providers and other stakeholders to progress activities that provide increased employment opportunities for First Nations people.

-Priority 3 - Construction and trades employment pathways development with increased focus on Green Energy employment pathways opportunities
+Priority 3 - Construction and trades employment pathways development with increased focus on green energy employment pathways opportunities